 Know the rules of your sport and follow them.
 In a football game, you wouldn't want someone to ram his helmet into your thigh (a penalty called spearing), so make sure you don't do it to an opposing player.

 With skiing, snowboarding, and skateboarding, know your limits.
 Stay within your capabilities to decrease the risk of a hard fall that might bring your thigh into contact with a railing, park feature, or tree.

 Grade 1 contusions will require little more than rest and some gentle stretching to heal, and they won't be much of a problem.
 Grade 2 and 3 contusions will probably require more treatment.
 If you have pain, ask your doctor about which pain relievers you can take.

 Some of the things you can do to treat a quadriceps contusion include:

-In rare cases, people may need surgery to correct a quadriceps contusion.
-Surgery isn't common, though.
-It's usually only required if there's a complete muscle tear or if a quadriceps contusion doesn't respond to conventional treatment.
+A few people may need surgery to fix a quadriceps contusion.
+Surgery is rare, but it might be needed if there's a complete muscle tear or if a quadriceps contusion doesn't heal properly.
 Doctors also may recommend surgery if myositis ossificans affects a person's range of motion or irritates nerves or veins.

-Most likely, you can go back to your normal activities after a few weeks of rest.
+If you get a quadriceps contusion, you'll most likely go back to your normal activities after a few weeks of rest.
 But because of the possible complications, a quadriceps contusion isn't something you want to mess with.
-Be sure a doctor clears you to play sports before you start getting active again!
+Be sure a doctor clears you to play before you start getting active again.